Women in the Field of Astronomy: Statistics

 Relevant Studies and Reports by the National Science Foundation

-Postdocs: 2001, from Women, Minorities, and Persons with Disabilities in Science
+All data: 2005, from Women, Minorities, and Persons with Disabilities statistics page

 Relevant Studies and Reports by the American Institute of Physics